agentuity/agent-codey/README.md

 <br />
 </div>

-# 🤖 Bun Agent Project
+# 🤖 Bun Codey Agent

-Welcome to your Agentuity Bun Agent project!
-This README provides essential information to help you get started with developing, testing, and deploying your AI agents.
+This is a simple agent that can help you with understanding source code and answering questions about it and performing tasks related to it.

 ## 📋 Prerequisites

 Before you begin, ensure you have the following installed:

 - **Bun**: Version 1.2.4 or higher

+The `.env.example` file has examples of the environment variables you need to set in your local `.env` file.
+If you're importing this project into Agentuity, copy the `.env.example` file to `.env` and then run `agentuity project import`.

 ## 🚀 Getting Started